JCSDA-internal/ioda-converters/src/ncar/obs2ioda/README.md

 ### Running the Obs2Ioda Test Suite
 #### Running the Unit Test Suite
 1. **Run the unit test suite** using `ctest`.
 To see detailed output and the list of tests being executed, add the `--verbose` flag:
+1. **Run the unit test suite** using `ctest` from the `obs2ioda` build directory.
+To see detailed output and the list of tests being executed, add the `--verbose` flag:
    ```bash
    ctest --verbose
    ```